ACCESS-NRI/access-hive.org.au/docs/help/change_navigation.md

 The important elements of the repository to know about before modifying the navigation are:

  - `docs/` folder: this folder contains all the documentation pages.
 There is an `index.md` file for the Welcome page, one folder per tab on the site and an `assets/` folder to store images used in the documentation.
- - [`mkdocs.yml`](../../mkdocs.yml): it is a YAML formatted file, hence the `.yml` extension.
+ - [`mkdocs.yml`][mkdocsYML]: it is a YAML formatted file, hence the `.yml` extension.
 The site navigation is defined in this file as well as options for the styling of the site.

 ???+ info
     YAML is a popular choice for configuration files, as it is a simple way of encoding data structures in a text file.
-See this [short tutorial](https://kopi.dev/yaml-tutorial-beginner/).
+See this [short tutorial][YAMLtutorial].

 ## A simple example